redox-os/book/src/configuration-settings.md

 ...
 ```

-An old way of retaining local changes by commenting out the `[source]` section at the top of the file of a `recipe.toml` is also work, but it's less recommended as it's prone to merge conflict when pulling redox repository:
+An old way of retaining local changes by commenting out the `[source]` section at the top of the file of a `recipe.toml` is also working but less recommended as it's prone to merge conflicts when pulling Redox repository:

 ```toml
 # [source]